ghaskins/shasummary/README.md

 C       "./obj/test/foo3.dat"
 C       "./obj/test/foo4.dat"
 ```
-The tool outputs the files that it discovered, prefixed with one of "C", "U", or "D" representing files that are "C"reated, "U"dated, or "D"deleted since we last ran.
+The tool outputs the files that it discovered, prefixed with one of "C", "U", or "D" representing files that are Created, Udated, or Deleted, respectively, since we last ran.
 In this case, we have never run the tool so all files are considered new.

 Generate our metadata with "--generate"
 ====